khgiddon/khgiddon.github.io/_posts/2021-10-10-means-testing-is-always-bad.md

 *Note: Considering this blog often concerns product analytics, apologies to any reader who saw the title concerning “means testing” and thought this post concerned some kind of statistical test about the average of a variable.*

-[^1]: I don’t have a formal citation for this, but it’s been lodged in my head ever since taking Morone's City Politics course during my sophomore year at Brown.